-All you need to rent a car and drive in Iceland is a valid drivers license.
-You do not need an exclusive International Drivers License, but your license does need to use the Latin alphabet.
+You only need a valid driver’s license to rent a car in Iceland.
+You do not need an exclusive International driver’s License, but your license does need to use the Latin alphabet.

 Choosing your rental vehicle

-Drivers in Iceland drive on the right-hand side of the road, same as North America, with the steering wheel on the left-hand side of the vehicle as a result.
+Drivers in Iceland drive on the right-hand side of the road, the same as in North America, with the steering wheel on the left-hand side of the vehicle as a result.

-Most vehicles in Iceland – including rental cars – are manual transmission, with a gear shift.
-If you don’t think you’ll be happy driving a manual car, automatics are available, generally for a higher price.
+Most vehicles in Iceland – including rental cars – are manual transmissions with a gear shift.
+Automatics are generally available for a higher price if you don’t think you’ll be happy driving a manual car.
 Make sure you make this desire clear when booking.

-The two main types of cars to drive around Iceland with is either a campervan or standard car rental.
+The two main types of cars to drive around Iceland are a campervan and standard car rental.
 You’ll see plenty of both on the roads.
 We went with a campervan because this meant we didn’t have to pay for hotels along the way.
 Plus we could properly enjoy being in nature, staying at campsites, and enjoying the company of other campers.

 Rent your car from the airport

-If you plan to rent a car or campervan to get around make sure to pick it up and drop it off at the airport.
+If you plan to rent a car or campervan in Iceland, make sure to pick it up and drop it off at the airport.
 It could end up saving you a buck.
-There is no public transport and the Reykjavik Express, one of the only buses from the Reykjavik city to Keflavik airport is 2400 Icelandic Kroner one way.
+There is no public transport, and the Reykjavik Express, one of the only buses from Reykjavik city to Keflavik airport, is 2400 Icelandic Kroner one way.
 That’s a $24 airport transfer on a bus!
 I would recommend picking up and dropping off your car at the airport to save on this fee.

 If you want to rent a camper van like us, an excellent company to go with is Happy Campers.
-We had an enjoyable experience with them, and they are located nearby the airport and will provide you with a free transfer to their offices once your flight lands.
-You can easily book using this link, but make sure to book well in advance during high season.
+We had an enjoyable experience with them, and their location is nearby the airport and will provide you with a free transfer to their offices once your flight lands.
+You can easily book using this link, but make sure to book well in advance during the high season.
 Seriously – they made our trip to Iceland so amazing.
 Book it now!